bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 #SRR12506919.100 chr19 3556952 3557103 + chr19 3556952 3557103 +

 ## Copy the merged bed file to your local computer for analysis

+# ANSWER: From my local bash terminal on a new terminal window, I ran the command below.
 scp bkirsh@137.82.55.186:/home/bkirsh/assignment4/merged_hg38.bed /mnt/c/Users/bkirs/Documents
 ```